steunix/passweaver-api/docs/index.md

 While this may sound as a limitation, in the long run it allows to avoid wild permissions forests, such as "hidden" folders available only to a restricted number of people, in a point of the 'tree' where you would not expect.
 "Folder" admins are "responsible" for everything is happening in "their" tree, down to the last leaf.

-That is indeed **exactly** how user 'Admin' in Vaulted API works: it's part of the builtin "Admins" group and "Admins" have read+write access to 'Root' folder, thus to every folder - due to this inheritance.
+That is indeed **exactly** how user 'Admin' in PassWeaver API works: it's part of the builtin "Admins" group and "Admins" have read+write access to 'Root' folder, thus to every folder - due to this inheritance.

 ## Encryption

 User passwords are hashed using bcrypt algorythm.

-Items are encrypted and stored in the database using a master key that is read **from the environment variable `VAULTED_MASTER_KEY`**: there is no other way to get the master key and this is fully intentional, in order to leave the responsability of safely keeping your master key secret completely **up to you**.
+Items are encrypted and stored in the database using a master key that is read **from the environment variable `PASSWEAVER_MASTER_KEY`**: there is no other way to get the master key and this is fully intentional, in order to leave the responsability of safely keeping your master key secret completely **up to you**.

 Items are encrypted using AES-GCM algorithm with the master key, and are stored along with IV and auth tag.